wp-plugins/collapsible-widget-area/readme.txt

 == Changelog ==

+= 0.3a =
+* Fix errors in CSS.
+With the bump to 1.9 in jQueryUI, the UI theme stylesheets that were being included also got bumped up to 1.9, while the version of jQueryUI that's included with WP 3.1-3.4.2 is 1.8, causing some issues with layout.
+The plugin has been updated to be more specific about which stylesheet is included, using 1.7 for versions of WP earlier than 3.1, using 1.8 for versions between 3.1 and 3.5 (not including 3.5) and using 1.9 for 3.5 and above.

 = 0.2a =
 * Modified JavaScript to strip HTML from widget titles before rendering collapsible interface
 * Modified JavaScript to add `first-tab` and `last-tab` classes to first and last items in collapsible area